developmentseed/stac-auth-proxy/README.md

 > [!WARNING]
 > This project is currently in active development and may change drastically in the near future while we work towards solidifying a first release.

-STAC Auth Proxy is a proxy API that mediates between the client and an internally accessible STAC API in order to provide a flexible authentication, authorization, and content filtering mechanism.
+STAC Auth Proxy is a proxy API that mediates between the client and an internally accessible STAC API to provide a flexible authentication, authorization, and content-filtering mechanism.

 ## Features

 - 🔐 Authentication: Selectively apply OIDC auth to some or all endpoints & methods
 - 🎟️ Content Filtering: Apply CQL2 filters to client requests, filtering API content based on user context
-- 📖 OpenAPI Augmentation: Update [OpenAPI](https://swagger.io/specification/) with security requirements, keeping auto-generated docs (e.g. [Swagger UI](https://swagger.io/tools/swagger-ui/)) accurate
+- 📖 OpenAPI Augmentation: Update [OpenAPI](https://swagger.io/specification/) with security requirements, keeping auto-generated docs/UIs accurate (e.g. [Swagger UI](https://swagger.io/tools/swagger-ui/))

 ## Usage

 > [!NOTE]
-> Currently, the project is only installable by downlaoding the repository.
+> Currently, the project can only be installed by downloading the repository.
 It will eventually be available on Docker ([#5](https://github.com/developmentseed/issues/5)) and PyPi ([#30](https://github.com/developmentseed/issues/30)).

 ### Installation

-For local development, his project uses [`uv`](https://docs.astral.sh/uv/) to manage project dependencies and environment.
+For local development, we use [`uv`](https://docs.astral.sh/uv/) to manage project dependencies and environment.

 ```sh
 uv sync